jgeraigery/SpotlightHelp/pages/SpotlightCloud/cloud_monitoring_display_connect.md

 ---

+## About the Connections display

+1. From the Spotlight web site [Sign in to Spotlight Cloud.](https://www.spotlightessentials.com/home/SignIn)
+2. The Heat Map is the opening **Monitoring** screen on the Spotlight web site - [https://www.spotlightesssentials.com](https://www.spotlightesssentials.com).
+3. The Connections display is the left panel of the **Monitoring** screen.

 ## Search

-Filter the list of connections on the Spotlight Client **Connections** display.
+Filter the list of connections on the **Connections** display.
 To filter this list of connections, type text in the **Search** field.
 The search matches against the connection name.

 ## Open a Heat Map